R3nzTheCodeGOD/R3nzSkin/README.md

 # Building
 1. Clone the source with `git clone --recursive https://github.com/R3nzTheCodeGOD/R3nzSkin.git`
-2. Build in Visual Studio 2017/19 with configuration "Release | x86"
+2. Build in Visual Studio 2017/19 with configuration "Your Region"

 # Usage
 1. Use `R3nzSkin_Injector` or inject the resulting DLL into the game yourself.